Living with dementia as a younger person

 Staying involved and active

 Dementia can have a big impact on a younger person’s ability to do their daily activities and things they enjoy.
-This can impact their sense of identity and how they feel about themselves.
+Keeping active and involved can support their sense of identity and how they feel about themselves.
 It is important for people to maintain their independence and carry on doing things that matter to them.
-If the person has had to give up work or interests because of their diagnosis, finding new or different activities can help them to stay engaged and feeling useful.

 There is a range of technology available that can help younger people with dementia with day-to-day activities.
-If the person is used to using a tablet or smartphone there are lots of apps that can help with remembering appointments, taking medication or even continuing hobbies.
-For more information a person with dementia may want to read Keeping active and involved and Using technology to help with everyday life.
+There are lots of apps that can help with remembering appointments, taking medication or even continuing hobbies.
+For more information a person with dementia may want to read Using technology to help with everyday life.